cianleypoldt/zenoa-engine/README.md

 ### Friction

-The engine uses the Coulomb friction model, applying an impulse scaled by the friction coefficient and the relative tangential velocity at the contact point.
-This impulse is clamped based on the normal impulse, enabling both sliding and static contact behavior.
+The engine applies the **Coulomb friction model**, where the friction impulse is calculated from the friction coefficient and the relative tangential velocity at the contact point, then limited by the magnitude of the normal impulse.

 ---

 ## Design Notes

 - Zenoa implements a **Structure of Arrays (SoA)** layout to improve cache efficiency during simulation steps,
-- runs on a **fixed timestep** to ensure deterministic behavior and consistent results across platforms,
+- runs on a **fixed timestep**,
-- stores the entire engine **state in a single context object**, making integration into other systems straightforward and self-contained, and
+- stores the entire engine state in a single context object, making integration into other systems straightforward and self-contained, and
 - uses a custom `entity_list` structure to maintain stable IDs across deletions and avoid costly memory reallocations or shuffling.

 ---

 ## About

-Zenoa was developed and finished as an educational project at age 17.
-Although it is a working simulation engine, it is not intended to compete with established physics systems like Box2D or Chipmunk2D.
-Instead, Zenoa can serve as a foundation for learning and building your own custom 2D rigid-body simulation engine.
+Zenoa was created as an educational project at age 17.
+While it functions as a working simulation engine, it is not designed to compete with established physics libraries such as Box2D or Chipmunk2D.

 ---